CBHS Health logo

 What happens during a session?

 Firstly, your therapist will ask you a series of questions about your general health and emotional wellbeing.
-They may then choose an oil or cream for the massage that can last up to one hour.

 The promising benefits of pregnancy massage begin with you – and a qualified practitioner.